MeVisLab/examples/mevislab.github.io/content/tutorials/shorts.md

 # MeVisLab Tips and Tricks

-This chapter shows some features and functionalities which are helpful but do not provide its own tutorial.
+This chapter shows some features and functionalities that are helpful but do not provide its own tutorial.

 * [Keyboard Shortcuts](/tutorials/shorts#shortcuts)
 * [Using Snippets](/tutorials/shorts#snippets)